ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

     -  **int indexOf(String str)** method returns the index of the beginning of ``str`` in the current string or -1 if it isn't found.

-    -  **int compareTo(String other)** returns a negative value if the current string is less than the ``other`` string, 0 if they have the same characters in the same order, and a positive value if the current string is greater than the ``other`` string.
+    -  **int compareTo(String other)** returns a negative value if the current string is less than the ``other`` string alphabetically, 0 if they have the same characters in the same order, and a positive value if the current string is greater than the ``other`` string alphabetically.

     -  **boolean equals(String other)** returns true when the characters in the current string are the same as the ones in the ``other`` string.
 This method is inherited from the Object class, but is **overriden** which means that the String class has its own version of that method.